-Once the ESS instruments are built, real and virtual experiments can be performed in parallel in order to make the use of neutrons more efficient.
+Once the ESS instruments are built, real and virtual experiments can be performed in parallel in order to make more efficient use of the neutrons.
 MC methods are also very well suited to model the interaction of the neutron with the sample, and to evaluate the experimental data.

 The simulation packages used for the design of the ESS instruments are primarily McStas [McStas] and VITESS [VITESS].
 Inter-comparison efforts between these and other packages (NISP, IDEAS, Restrax) show the high precision of the simulation results [Seeger, 2002].
-Another important validation is the agreement between MC simulations and experimental results [Wildes, 2002; Zsigmond, 2001].
+Another important validation is the agreement between MC simulations and experimental results [Klausen, 2002; Zsigmond, 2001].